ltgoslo/ai_nlp_benchmark/README.md

 ## Instructions

-NB: run `accelerate config` if you did not use the `accelerate` library before and have just installed it.

 Simply run `ai_nlp_benchmark.sh`.
 It will automatically download the BERT model and the GLUE datasets.

 Then it will sequentially fine-tune the model on each dataset and save the resulting models and their evaluation results to corresponding sub-directories

-The code uses 4 GPUs by default, one can change it in the `ai_nlp_benchmark.sh` script.
+The code uses 4 GPUs by default, one can change it in the `accelerate_config.yaml` file (`num_processes`).
-The default per-device batch size is 32, can also be decreased if it is too large for the devices under evaluation.
+The default per-device batch size is 32, can be decreased (in the `ai_nlp_benchmark.sh` script) if it is too large for the devices under evaluation.

 Every task should take about 1-3 hours.